 Reasons to attend a Crochet Guild event near you:

-Shopping – New product lines, ability to ask questions and talk to suppliers
+Shopping – New product lines, ability to ask questions and talk to suppliers.
+I spent time with vendors and discovered some essential tools for crochet during my time on the vendor floor.

-Inspiration – From fashion show to contest displays, inspiration everywhere
+Inspiration – From fashion show to contest displays, inspiration everywhere.
+Even the attendees were decked out in crochet fashions that were drool-worthy.

 Networking – Let’s talk about crochet and make new friends